 Things To Do in Iceland in April

 What to do in Iceland in April?
-Spring is arriving in Iceland, and visitors can find almost all the summer activities available to them, such as horseback riding, caving, and snorkeling, with the bonus of some winter adventures like chasing the northern lights.
+Spring is arriving in Iceland, and visitors can find almost all the summer activities available to them, such as horseback riding, caving, and snorkeling, as well as the last chance to engage in some winter adventures like chasing the northern lights.

 - Read more about Diving and Snorkeling in Iceland